Cozy Peach Kitchen

 Notes

-• How to freeze: Add cooled (it should no longer be steaming) lentil sloppy joe filling to a freezer safe container (these are the kind that I use) and freeze for up to 3 months.
+• How to freeze: Add cooled (it should no longer be steaming) lentil sloppy joe filling to a freezer safe container and freeze for up to 3 months.
 Let thaw in the fridge before using or heat up in the microwave or stove for quick use.

 • Storage and reheating: Keep refrigerate in a closed container for 3-4 days.
 Reheat on the stove over medium heat or in the microwave in about 2 minutes.